kmilo7204/Self-Driving_Vehicle_Control/README.md

 ## Script
 Access the [Python script](https://github.com/kmilo7204/Self-Driving_Vehicle_Control/blob/master/controller2d.py) of the project.
 The `controller2d.py` contains the implementation of both controllers.
 The outputs of each controller are sent to the script `module_7.py` which connects our controllers with the Carla Simulator.

+All the files in this repository, should be added to the **PythonClient** folder in the Carla Simulator.
+To execute the script, please follow the next steps:

+1. In one terminal and within the **Carla Simulator** folder, start the simulator at 30 Hz fixed-time step:
+>CarlaUE4.exe /Game/Maps/RaceTrack -windowed -carla-server -benchmark -fps=30

+2. In other terminal and under the **PythonClient** folder execute:
+>python module_7.py

+It will execute the script which contains the controllers.

+>**Note:** The indications provided are oriented to Windows users.

 ## Controller